siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 001 Truth Must Be Recognized.md

 to recognize.
 Rather, recognition is the only door through which truth can become available to us at all.
 If we want to understand knowing, we must study that door carefully.

+And we must study it without flattering it.
+The door is narrow.
+A recognizing loop does not take in the whole of what is.
+It couples to parts, to recurrent shadows, to traces that can be retained and revisited.
+That awareness is not a small correction.
+It is one of the main safeguards of the whole theory.

 So the task of this book is not to define truth into submission.
 It is to ask, step by step, how truth becomes accessible to a recognizing being, how that